dotnetjunkie/blog/content/about/_index.md

   * @ Microsoft Community BiH Conference.
 Sarajevo, Bosnia and Herzegovina.
 2019-10

 #### Can Dependency Injection be applied too much?

+Goes into the basics of DI, the difference between Volatile and Stable Dependencies, the causes of Constructor Over-Injection, and possible refactorings.

   * @ [VECOZO's](https://vecozo.nl) [K!K Live](https://werkenbij.vecozo.nl/over-vecozo/KiK-live/).
 Tilburg, The Netherlands.
 2022-09 [Dutch]

 #### Next-Level Dependency Injection: The Peculiar Case of the One-Membered Interfaces.

+In this talk I argue how the use of generic one-membered interfaces can lead to code that is open for extension, but closed for modification to prevent having to perform Shotgun Surgary on your code base.

   * @ [DutchWorkz](https://dutchworkz.nl).
 Utrecht, The Netherlands.
 2025-09 [Dutch]